ministryofjustice/opg-metrics/README.md

 ## Integration and Mocking

-Within the solution we have provided a [swagger](/terraform/environment/api/swagger.json) doc and [example packet](/terraform/environment/api/metrics.json) for help in understanding the integration.
+Within the solution we have provided a [OpenAPI specification](/terraform/environment/api/openapi_spec.json) and an [example JSON packet](/terraform/environment/api/examples/put_metrics.json) for help in understanding the integration.

-This swagger document can be used to build out a Mock service of your choosing.
+This OpenAPI specification can be used to build out a Mock service of your choosing.
 Below is an example using Prism.

 You can run the Docker version of prism as part of your `docker-compose`.